Mango Juice & Smoothie Recipes & Benefits

 Mangos are rich in the minerals iron, potassium, zinc, copper, manganese and selenium.
 These are essential for a healthy immune system, the creation of cells which fend off aging, diminishing colds, healing wounds, metabolizing food, maintaining fertility in adults, and healthy growth in children, as well as supporting healthy skin, hair and eyes.
 Recent research indicates that selenium heightens male potency.

 Mangos are rich in antioxidants.
 Ongoing research shows that these decrease the risk of skin cancers and fight aging by protecting the skin from harmful UV rays.
 Antioxidants also lower the risk of certain cancers, stroke, and heart disease, and provide significant benefits to those suffering from asthma, diabetes, herpes, polio, anxiety, depression and Parkinson’s disease.

 The amino acids in mangos are quite powerful.
 Recent studies show that one particular amino acid in mango, ‘lupeol,’ kills the growth of cells leading to cancer of the prostate and pancreas.
 Other amino acids in mango improve memory and assist in lowering stress.

-More great juice recipes can be found in my Ultimate Juicing Recipes & Tips ebook.
-A new edition has just been published and available here in the "Juice Away Illness!" box on the right.
-For Kindle, Nook, and iPad users you can purchase the book thru Amazon, Barnes & Noble, and iBooks (thru iTunes).
+More delicious and powerful recipes can be found in Juicing & Smoothie Recipes That Heal! available here in the box on the right and for Kindle, Nook and iPad users at Amazon, Barnes & Noble and iBooks.